12 Best Places to Visit in Varanasi | Top 12 Things to do in Varanasi

 1. Kashi Vishwanath Temple

 The Kashi Vishwanath Temple, one of Shiva’s twelve Jyotirlingas, is one of the best places to visit in Varanasi.
 It is located in Varanasi on the western bank of the holy Ganges River.
-Lord Shiva, also known as Vishwanatha or Vishweshwarar, is the primary deity of the Kashi Vishwanath Temple.
+Lord Shiva, also known as Vishwanatha or Vishweshwarar, is the main deity of the Kashi Vishwanath Temple.

 Lord Shiva is worshipped as a deity in the Hindu holy city of Varanasi, India’s cultural capital.
 The temple’s tower is covered in 800 kilograms of gold plating.